airbytehq/airbyte/docs/integrations/destinations/redshift.md

 4. (Optional) [Allow](https://aws.amazon.com/premiumsupport/knowledge-center/cannot-connect-redshift-cluster/) connections from Airbyte to your Redshift cluster \(if they exist in separate VPCs\)
 5. (Optional) [Create](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) a staging S3 bucket \(for the COPY strategy\).

+### Optional Use of SSH Bastion Host
+This connector supports the use of a Bastion host as a gateway to a private Redshift cluster via SSH Tunneling.
+Setup of the host is beyond the scope of this document but several tutorials are available online to fascilitate this task.
+Enter the bastion host, port and credentials in the destination configuration.

 ## Step 2: Set up the destination connector in Airbyte

 **For Airbyte Cloud:**